 Recipe Notes

-Note 1: Frozen veggies: We use a mix of 1 cup (150g) frozen shelled edamame, 1 cup (150g) frozen peas and carrots, and 1/2 cup (70g) frozen corn.
+Note 1: For the frozen veggies, I use a mix of 1 cup (150g) frozen shelled edamame, 1 cup (150g) frozen peas and carrots, and 1/2 cup (70g) frozen corn.
 Use your favorite frozen veggies that will cook through in a quick amount of time or cut them down first.
 (Frozen broccoli will need to be chopped a bit first.)

-Note 2: Udon noodles: Udon comes in a few different forms-- in refrigerated packets (fresh), shelf-stable packets, dried, and even frozen.
+Note 2: Udon comes in a few different forms—refrigerated packets (fresh), shelf-stable packets, dried, and even frozen.
 The preparation can vary depending on the type of noodles you purchase, so reference the back of the package for specific directions to prepare them if dried/frozen.
-Udon noodles can be a little tricky to find -- use a grocery locator app to see if your store carries them.
-Our local grocery store doesn't carry them, so we order them online.
-Here are the noodles we order.
-(These packets get you about 14 ounces of noodles; so use anywhere around 14-16 oz. for this recipe).
+Udon noodles can be tricky to find—use a grocery locator app to see if your store carries them.
+Our local grocery store doesn’t carry them, so we order udon noodles online.
+(These packets get you about 14 ounces of noodles, so use around 14–16 oz. for this recipe).
 If the noodles come with a seasoning packet, discard it or save it for a different recipe.
-(Don't add to this one.)
+(Don’t add to this one.)

 Serving: 1serving | Calories: 595kcal | Carbohydrates: 91.9g | Protein: 27.9g | Fat: 12.1g | Cholesterol: 42mg | Sodium: 1100.2mg | Fiber: 7.4g | Sugar: 7.4g